vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 Whenever a user logs into the VRE, the `JupyterHub` deployment exchanges an access token with the the ESCAPE INDIGO IAM service, authenticating the user to the ESCAPE Rucio instance.

-This means that the user does not need re-authenticate when landing in the JupyterLab environment and can start using the Rucio JupyterLab extension and/or the interact with Rucio via the CLI.
+Therefore, the user does not need re-authenticate when accessing the JupyterLab environment, and can start using the Rucio JupyterLab extension and/or the interact with Rucio via the CLI.

 :::tip